-In 1985 the retired former Head of the PMWI Environmental Equipment Division designed the first SBR on the east coast for the Elmhurst Township Sewer Authority.
-The Wastewater Treatment Plant (WWTP) located in Elmhurst, PA won an Environmental Protection Agency's, Innovative & Alternative Technology Award for Energy Savings.
-Complementing this design with the numerous technological improvements over the past 30 years, PMWI's SBRs provides state-ofthe-art, proven modern wastewater treatment for municipal, commercial and industrial wastewater flows.
+Headed by David Klepadlo, P.E., who in 1985 designed the first SBR on the east coast for the Elmhurst Township Sewer Authority, Elmhurst, PA., winning an Environmental Protection Agency's, Innovative & Alternative Technology Award for Energy Savings at the Wastewater Treatment Plant (WWTP).
+Complementing this design with the numerous technological improvements over the past 30 years, PMWI's SBRs provides stateof-the-art, proven modern wastewater treatment for municipal, commercial and industrial wastewater flows.

-PMWI's SBR systems come complete with fabricated structural steel tankage, blowers, controls, pumps and any additional equipment required to meet your specific treatment requirements.
+PMWI's systems come complete with fabricated structural steel tankage, blowers, controls, pumps and any additional equipment required to meet your specific treatment requirements.
 PMWI's modular systems are prefabricated to allow for ease of installation based on your specific treatment and site requirements.